 Sexual assault and abuse are terms used to describe a broad range of physical, visual and verbal sexual activities, which are unwanted and take place without consent.

 Sexual assault and abuse can be a one-off event or happen repeatedly.
-In some cases it involves the use of technology, such as the internet or social media.
-Abuser can be strangers, but are often people known to you such as partners, ex-partners, friends or family members.
+In some cases, it involves the use of technology, such as the internet or social media.
+Abusers can be strangers but are often people known to victims such as partners, ex-partners, friends, or family members.

 If you have a question about sexual abuse you can find FAQs at Umbrellahealth.co.uk.

 If you have been subjected to sexual violence and abuse, there are free services you can access at the Rape and Sexual Violence Project (RSVP).
 They support children and adults, and people of all genders.
 They also have some services for people supporting survivors.

 Please contact RSVP to find out more about their services and to see how they can support you by calling 0121 643 0301 or emailing firstname.lastname@example.org.